 Teams should prioritize creating a workspace to centralize their workflow, make knowledge accessible, and get a 360-degree view of any issue affecting your organization.

-By creating this single system of record, it enables teams to create multi-directional communication and collaboration with teams outside of government and public affairs..
-If all teams are able to view the same dashboard and workspace, communication becomes seamless and the networks of your team are kept in one place.
-That way, even if a team member leaves or is promoted to another team or organization you don’t lose the working relationships your organization has.
+By creating this single system of record, it enables you to create multi-directional communication and collaboration with teams outside of government and public affairs.
+If everyone can view the same dashboard and workspace, communication becomes seamless.
+That way, even if a team member leaves or is promoted you don’t lose the working networks and relationships your organization has.
 Maintaining a shared knowledge system on relationships fosters collaboration across teams and departments.
 It also lets employees outside of the government affairs department to upload information on outside relationships further expanding your networks.

-3. Focus and Clarity on the Right Metrics and Investments
+5. Focus on the Right Metrics & Investments

-Effective advocacy and lobbying have always revolved around the networks that you and your organization are able to rely on and activate.
-The difficulty sometimes lies in proving to your C-Suite and Board that investments in building your network are worth it.
-One of the major benefits of implementing a stakeholder management strategy driven by technology is that teams are able to report up and down on the return on investment of their actions.
-Stakeholder management allows you to focus on what actually matters for your team and organization and prioritize the right metrics in a language your Board understands.
+Effective advocacy and lobbying have always revolved around the networks that you and your organization can rely on and activate.
+The difficulty sometimes lies in proving to your c-suite and board that investments in building your network are worth it.
+One of the major benefits of implementing a stakeholder management strategy driven by technology is that teams can report up and down on the return on investment of their actions.
+Stakeholder management allows you to focus on what actually matters for your team and organization and prioritize the right metrics in a language your board understands.

 Teams can determine which networks were most effective, where their advocacy and lobbying campaigns are seeing the most results, who the most influential and productive stakeholders are, and the direct budgetary impact of their advocacy and lobbying efforts.
 Implementing a stakeholder management strategy allows your organization to begin to measure and quantify the previously immeasurable, and provide accurate and detailed reporting on your efforts to provide value to your organization or company.